 INCREASED SCOPE OF MEANING OF RAPE TO INCLUDE SEXUAL ASSAULT

 After the unfortunate and horrendous act of December 2012 – Nirbhaya Tragedy which made the whole country cry tears of sorrow and shame, a committee was appointed to present a report mentioning ways through which further security can be provided for women folk in India.
 After the submission of report by the committee – Criminal Law (Amendment) Act 2013 was passed in by the parliament to create further deterrence against crimes of rape, sexual harassment, voyeurism, Acid attack, Attempt to acid attack and stalking – and to deal with such crimes more stringently than ever.

-An important change has been brought in the definition of rape under Indian Penal Code.
-The Ordinance initially aimed at changing the word ‘Rape’ as used in the section 375 – to sexual assault, however, the word ‘rape’ has been retained.
+An important change has been brought in the definition of rape under the Indian Penal Code.
+The Ordinance initially aimed at changing the word ‘Rape’ as used in section 375 – to sexual assault, however, the word ‘rape’ has been retained.
 But the ambit extended than vaginal penetration to include acts in addition to it.
-The new definition of ‘sexual assault’ is broadly worded and includes acts of touching private parts , ‘penetration by penis’, or by any object, or by any part of body and to any extent – into mouth, urethra, vagina or anus of another person or making another person to do so constitutes the offence of sexual assault.
+The new definition of ‘sexual assault’ is broadly worded and includes acts of touching private parts, ‘penetration by penis’, or by any object, or by any part of body and to any extent – into mouth, urethra, vagina or anus of another person or making another person do so constitutes the offense of sexual assault.

 UPDATED PUNISHMENT OF RAPE IN INDIAN LAW

-Besides, two major changes have been introduced in the Evidence Act and the Criminal Procedure Code CrPC regarding the process of recording victim’s statement to make it more victim oriented and sympathetic.
+Besides, two major changes have been introduced in the Evidence Act and the Criminal Procedure Code CrPC regarding the process of recording the victim’s statements to make it more victim-oriented and sympathetic.